-After you e-sign initial disclosures, you loan will be assigned to an experienced processor.
+After you e-sign initial disclosures, your loan will be assigned to an experienced processor.
 The processor’s job is to keep you up-to-date with your application and collect the documents required for approval.

 For your convenience, you can upload your documents directly on our website here.
-Or you can attach in an email to your processor.
-After the processor has received your documents your file will be submitted to underwriting.
+After your documents are received, your loan is submitted to underwriting.
 An underwriter makes a credit decision on your application.

-Appraisal: After your loan is approved, an appraisal must be ordered so the lender can determine the value of your home.
-SELFi will exhaust every avenue to obtain an appraisal waiver, but most refinances require an appraisal.
+Appraisal: an appraisal is often required so the lender can determine the value of your home.
+SELFi will exhaust every avenue to obtain an appraisal waiver, but most applications require an appraisal.

-The cost of the appraisal is around $550 and is paid by you by credit card.
+The appraisal is the one cost required to be paid out-of-pocket prior to the loan closing.
 We will handle the ordering of the appraisal.
-One advantage with SELFi is that your loan is underwritten before paying for the appraisal.
+One advantage with SELFi is that you can choose to have your application underwritten before paying for the appraisal.
 This way you know where you stand prior to paying anything out-of-pocket.
 If you’re confident you will be approved, we can order your appraisal before underwriting to expedite the loan process.